 All USU students attending classes in Logan, at our Regional Campuses, or online can access all databases, e-journals, and e-books regardless of location.
 Additionally, the library will mail printed books to students, at no charge to them.
 Students can also borrow books from any Utah academic library.
-Take advantage of all library services and learn more at libquides.usu.edu/rc. (http://libquides.usu.edu/rc)
+Take advantage of all library services and learn more at libguides.usu.edu/rc.Links to an external site.